Turing test: Google LaMDA

+ChatGPT

+OpenAI's chatbot, ChatGPT, released in November 2022, is based on GPT-3.5 and GPT-4 large language models.
+Celeste Biever wrote in a Nature article that "ChatGPT broke the Turing test".
+Stanford researchers reported that ChatGPT passes the test; they found that ChatGPT-4 "passes a rigorous Turing test, diverging from average human behavior chiefly to be more cooperative", making it the first computer program to successfully do so.

+In late March 2025, a study evaluated four systems (ELIZA, GPT-4o, LLaMa-3.1-405B, and GPT-4.5) in two randomized, controlled, and pre-registered Turing tests with independent participant groups.
+Participants engaged in simultaneous 5-minute conversations with another human participant and one of these systems, then judged which conversational partner they believed to be human.
+When instructed to adopt a humanlike persona, GPT-4.5 was identified as the human 73% of the time—significantly more often than the actual human participants.
+LLaMa-3.1, under the same conditions, was judged to be human 56% of the time, not significantly more or less often than the humans they were compared to.
+Baseline models (ELIZA and GPT-4o) achieved win rates significantly below chance (23% and 21%, respectively).
+These results provide the first empirical evidence that any artificial system passes a standard three-party Turing test.
+The findings have implications for debates about the nature of intelligence exhibited by Large Language Models (LLMs) and the social and economic impacts these systems are likely to have.

 Versions

 Saul Traiger argues that there are at least three primary versions of the Turing test, two of which are offered in "Computing Machinery and Intelligence" and one that he describes as the "Standard Interpretation".
 While there is some debate regarding whether the "Standard Interpretation" is that described by Turing or, instead, based on a misreading of his paper, these three versions are not regarded as equivalent, and their strengths and weaknesses are distinct.

-Huma Shah points out that Turing himself was concerned with whether a machine could think and was providing a simple method to examine this: through human-machine question-answer sessions.
-Shah argues there is one imitation game which Turing described could be practicalised in two different ways: a) one-to-one interrogator-machine test, and b) simultaneous comparison of a machine with a human, both questioned in parallel by an interrogator.
-Since the Turing test is a test of indistinguishability in performance capacity, the verbal version generalises naturally to all of human performance capacity, verbal as well as nonverbal (robotic).

-Imitation game

 Turing's original article describes a simple party game involving three players.
-Player A is a man, player B is a woman and player C (who plays the role of the interrogator) is of either gender.
+Player A is a man, player B is a woman and player C (who plays the role of the interrogator) is of either sex.
 In the imitation game, player C is unable to see either player A or player B, and can communicate with them only through written notes.
 By asking questions of player A and player B, player C tries to determine which of the two is the man and which is the woman.
 Player A's role is to trick the interrogator into making the wrong decision, while player B attempts to assist the interrogator in making the right one.